iswai/.github/SECURITY.md

 ## Reporting Security Issues

-**Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report them to via the Security tab, located in the GiutHub repository page.

-You should receive a response within 14 days.
-If for some reason you do not, please follow up via email to ensure we received your original message.

 Please include the requested information listed below (as much as you can provide) to help us better understand the nature and scope of the possible issue:

   * Version containing the vulnerability